Solar Guide

 Key Takeaways

-- Colorado’s 30% federal tax credit and state incentives can reduce your solar installation costs by an average of $5,735.
+- Colorado’s 30% federal tax credit plus state incentives can save homeowners thousands on solar installation costs.

 Solar Cost Calculator